 The University has already made significant progress in fair access.
-Between 2004-05 and 2011-12, we increased our intake of young full-time first degree entrants from social classes 4, 5, 6 and 7 from 30.1 per cent to 34 per cent.
-The intake of young full-time first degree entrants from low participation neighbourhoods has increased from 12.4 per cent to 15.5 per cent (2010-11), and the percentage of young full-time first degree entrants from state schools from 92.5 per cent to 95.7 per cent.
+Between 2004-05 and 2012-13, we increased our intake of young full-time first degree entrants from social classes 4, 5, 6 and 7 from 30.1% to 33.3% and the percentage of young full-time first degree entrants from state schools from 92.5% to 95.7%2.

 Our intake targets have been set taking into account our existing access levels to the University.